unsignedmind/proshop/README.md

 * ActionType Enum
 * Payload

 The StateModel can be imported from the reducer file.
 The ActionType Enum from the Actions file.
-Both are located und ``src/state/reducers/REACT_COMPONENTNAME``.
+Both are located under ``src/state/reducers/REACT_COMPONENTNAME``.

 ### Use action generator
 The payload is type checked.
 It has a Partial<T> interface of given state model.
 With the generic creator there are no extra action defintions necessary.
 Define the attributes which changed in the call.
 The constructor of the generic creator has a optinal 4th parameter which is a boolean.
-When set to true then the action loads a custom state merger which is intended to hold some business logic.
+When set to true then the action loads a custom state merger which is intended to hold some business logic added by the developer.
 Read more about that under **State Merger**.

 **Usage**
 ````typescript#